steven968steven968/KillickGNC/README.md

 # KillickGNC
 Guidance, Navigation and Control simulator for Killick-1 CubeSat

+You need to have Matlab Aerospace Toolbox and Signal Processing Toolbox to run the model.

 Instructions:
 1. Download all files and keep them in one folder
 2. Open Matlab, add all folders and subfolders to directory